m1lkweed/handy-headers/README.md

 	}
 }
 ```
-`throw()`: throws an exception without raising a signal, so it should be faster than `raise()` along .
+`throw()`: throws an exception without raising a signal, so it should be faster than `raise()`.
 Both will work for custom handlers automatically. `SIGINT` and some other signals are intentionally not caught, though they can be manually handled by adding the following:
 ```c
 void my_handler(int signum){
 	if(except_handler.frame) //global